Moses Moreno: Professional career

-Moreno was drafted in the 7th round (232nd overall) by the Chicago Bears in the 1998 NFL Draft, the final pick by that team in the draft.
-With the Bears, he started only one game.
+Moreno was drafted in the seventh round (232nd overall) by the Chicago Bears in the 1998 NFL draft, the final pick by that team in the draft.
+With the Bears, he started only one game in the 1998 season.

-He joined the San Diego Chargers the following season.
-In 2000, Moreno replaced an ineffective Ryan Leaf for the Chargers against the Kansas City Chiefs and Miami Dolphins, completing 27 of 53 passes for 241 yards and two interceptions.
+Moreno joined the San Diego Chargers the following season.
+In 2000, he replaced an ineffective Ryan Leaf for the Chargers against the Kansas City Chiefs and Miami Dolphins, completing 27 of 53 passes for 241 yards and two interceptions.
 On October 15, he was benched after losing two fumbles in three plays against the Buffalo Bills.
 On November 5, he led a 73-yard drive for a go-ahead field goal against the Seattle Seahawks, but Seattle rallied to win 17–15.
-Moreno suffered a torn labrum and was released by the Chargers on May 19, 2001 to make room for Sam Rogers, brought back by San Diego on April 20, and released for good on May 18.
-Moreno later tried out for the New York Jets, but was not signed.
+He suffered a torn labrum and was released by the Chargers on May 19, 2001, to make room for Sam Rogers, brought back by San Diego on April 20, and released for good on May 18.
+He later tried out for the New York Jets, but was not signed.

 On September 20 of 2001, the North County Times reported that Moreno filed a grievance against the Chargers, stating he was injured at the time of his release.
-Moreno had had surgery for the torn labrum on August 16.
+He had surgery for the torn labrum on August 16.
 Moreno's agent, Peter Schaffer, said the Chargers had known of the injury, but not the extent of it.
 Moreno tried out for the Miami Dolphins in 2002, but was again not signed.
 In his NFL career, he started three games, while playing in six others.
 He completed 51 of 103 passes for 485 yards, one touchdown and two interceptions.